pocl/pocl/doc/sphinx/source/almaif.rst

 These processors are exposed as OpenCL Compute Devices via the AlmaIF-driver.
-The same AlmaIF interface is used as for the command processor-role, the difference to it is that in this mode, the kernel function itself is compiled for the (TTA-based) instruction set of the ASIP.
+The same AlmaIF interface is used as for the command processor-role, the difference to it is that in this mode, the kernel function itself is compiled for the instruction set of the ASIP.
 The AlmaIF-driver knows about the compiler support from the magic kernel ID *65535*

 In OpenASIP's kernel compilation flow, the kernel is first compiled with LLVM's